-Arthritis: know the warning signs
+Arthritis: Know the warning signs

-Arthritis is often viewed as simply being a sign of ageing, with some people believing developing the condition will happen to many as we age.
+Arthritis is often viewed as being a sign of ageing, with some people believing developing the condition will happen to many of us as we age.
 In fact, arthritis can affect a range of ages, even young children, and at its worst, can prove so debilitating that it greatly limits sufferers’ independence.

 While the symptoms of arthritis are fairly similar across the two main forms of the condition (osteoarthritis and rheumatoid arthritis), there are also some characteristic warning signs.